 Early Modern and Modern Europe: In early modern and modern European history, MA candidates sit for two four-hour exams on consecutive days.
 Through advising and course selection during the course of study for the degree, each student opts to concentrate more upon early modern (circa 1500–1750) or late modern (circa 1750–present) history.
 The MA reading lists (which can be found in the appendices to this handbook) are arranged into Part 1 (early modern) and Part 2 (late modern) lists.
 Each student is responsible for all the readings in each part.
 For students specializing in early modern history, the comps are arranged as follows: on the first day, the student answers three questions in early modern; on the second day, the student answers three questions, one in early modern and two in late modern.
 For students specializing in late modern history, the comps are arranged as follows: on the first day, the student answers two questions in early modern and one in late modern; on the second day, student answers three questions in late modern.

-US: In US history, MA candidates sit for two four-hour exams on consecutive days.
-On the first day, students are examined on US history to 1877; on the second day, on US history from 1877 to the present.
+Americas: In history of the Americas, MA candidates sit for two four-hour exams on consecutive days.
+On the first day, students are examined on Americas history to 1877; on the second day, on Americas history from 1877 to the present.
 The exams are based on the reading lists found at the end of this Handbook.
 For each day’s exam, students are given a list of 4-5 questions and required to answer 3.
 The examiners for Day 1 are currently Profs.
 Fisher and West; for Day 2, Profs.
 Kimmage and West.

 Evaluation of comprehensive exams is done consistently across all sections.
 MA comps will be assessed for the student’s content knowledge and use of evidence, command of the historiography, argumentative and analytical skills, and for the writing and organization of the exam.
 The full grading rubrics used to evaluate comprehensive examinations are available in the appendices to this Handbook.